How ConsumerAffairs uses cookies

 Investing in physical gold allows you to own a hard asset that can't be stolen through identity theft or online theft.

-Physical gold has been around as a currency and investment for thousands of years and offers an affordable way to physically own part of your investment portfolio.
-But it’s not the best for everyone.
+Physical gold has been used as a currency and an investment for thousands of years and offers an affordable way to own a portion of your investment portfolio.
+But it's not the best for everyone.

 Pros

-• Owning physical gold gives you a tangible investment
+• Owning physical gold gives you a tangible asset

-• Gold is a known hedge against inflation
+• Gold is often viewed as a hedge against inflation

 Cons

-• Physical gold is harder to buy and sell than stocks or exchange-traded funds (ETFs)
+• Physical gold can be harder to buy and sell than stocks or exchange-traded funds (ETFs)

-• Physical gold is at higher risk of loss or theft
+• Physical gold has a higher risk of loss or theft

 • You may need to pay for insurance and storage of physical gold